ibm-s390-linux/s390-tools/README.md

   Distributors with different boot or RAM-disk mechanisms should provide a custom zdev-root-update helper script.

+  - `ZDEV_ALWAYS_UPDATE_INITRD=1` upon modification of any persistent device configuration, chzdev updates the initial RAM-disk by default, without any additional user interaction.

+  For some distributions, all the configuration attributes must be copied to the initial RAM-disk.
+Because the device configuration directives applied in the initial RAM-disk takes precedence over those stored in the root file- system.
+This copying is done usually by explicitly invoking a command.
+This build option makes it user-friendly and does this copying without any manual intervention.

   Some functions of zdev require that the following programs are available: